Bear Anatomy and Physiology

 Bear scat is also beneficial to the land.
 It scatters and fertilizes seeds of the plants the bear has consumed and provides humus that enriches the soil.

 For the traveler in bear country,the observation of bear scat triggers excitement and anxiety: it is exciting to find an indication of a bear, but at the same time being unaware of its exact location provides anxious moments.
 However, bear scat may answer questions, too – how long has it been since the bear was here, how big ist he bear and what has it been eating?

-In review, many of the above facts might seem dry and of little consequence to the Bowhunter.
-However when taken in context with other information regarding Habitat, Behavior, & Diet; some of these facts provide keys to tracking down bear in the field.
+In review, some of the above facts may seem dry and of little consequence to the Bowhunter.
+However when taken in context with other information regarding Habitat, Behavior, & Diet; some of these facts provide keys to locating bear in the on your bearhunt.